axilleas/pkgbuilds/okeanos/README.md

     2800 ftpbackup
     2801 webserver

-With the following command we reboot our ftpbackup with key-id 2800:
+With the following command we reboot our `ftpbackup` with key-id `2800`:

     $ kamaki server reboot 2800